benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q157.png)

-_**Q215:** For any dragon color that Balerion froze - the 3 dragons it froze the largest number of times_
+_**Q215:** For any color of dragons that Balerion froze - the 3 dragons it froze the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q215.png)